 The Smithsonian's National Zoo is closer to cracking the code for breeding one of Asia's most elusive species with the birth of two fishing cats (Prionailurus viverrinus).
 Seven-year-old Electra delivered the kittens between 9 a.m. and 4 p.m.
 May 18 in an off-exhibit den.
 Their birth marks an important milestone: this is the first time fishing cats have successfully bred and produced young at the National Zoo.

 Keepers are monitoring the mother and her offspring through a closed-circuit camera, allowing the family time to bond.
-Although the kittens will not make their public debut until later this summer, Zoo visitors can see their father, two-year-old Lek, on Asia Trail.
+Although the kittens will not make their public debut until later this summer, Zoo visitors can see their father, 2-year-old Lek, on Asia Trail.

 Many months of behavior watch, introductions and research allowed us to get to this point, said Zoo Director Dennis Kelly.
 It's very rewarding that our efforts have paid off.
 The future of their wild cousins hangs in the balance, so it's imperative that we do all we can to ensure their survival.